belamenso/bfc/README.md

 * infinite cell array switch and customizable cell array length
 * customizable cell size (8-, 16- and 32-bit)
 * play with optimizations, e.g. changing `[-]` to `mov byte[ecx], 0`, currently only trivial ones are implemented (like `-++-++++` becomes `add byte[ecx], 4`)
+* specifying output by dir, like `bfc -o ../ a.bf`